unstoppabledomains/dev-docs/developer-toolkit/smart-contracts/uns-smart-contracts.md

 ## User-facing contracts

-This section lists all the smart contracts that users can directly interact with.
+This section lists all the smart contracts that members can directly interact with.

 ### UNSRegistry

 `Registry` is the most essential smart contract in UNS.
 This is the contract that defines ownership rules, how domains are minted, provides [ERC-721 token metadata](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721#IERC721Metadata), and stores a metadata-enriched list of all domains.
 This is where domain owners store their data, such as cryptocurrency addresses, chat IDs, and IPFS hashes for decentralized websites.

 Under the surface, Registry is effectively a map of domain namehashes to key-value dictionaries of records.
-This structure allows users to store arbitrary records, even those that aren't specified by the [Records reference](records-reference.md).
+This structure allows members to store arbitrary records, even those that aren't specified by the [Records reference](records-reference.md).

 | Network | Contract address |
 | - | - |